3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Checkpoint Charlie is no different.

-There is a reproduction of the original guardhouse at the crossing.
 While there are gallery walls along Friedrichstraße and Zimmerstraße which give information about escape attempts, and their significance during the Cold War.

 If you want to learn more about the Cold War and its impact on Berlin, Checkpoint Charlie is somewhere you have to visit while you’re in Berlin for 3 days.